256D.05 Eligibility for general assistance.

 Subd.
 4. Consent to review records.
 No person shall be eligible for general assistance medical care unless the person has authorized the commissioner of human services in writing to examine all personal medical records developed while receiving general assistance for the purpose of investigating whether or not a vendor has submitted a claim for reimbursement, a cost report or a rate application which the vendor knows to be false in whole or in part, or in order to determine whether or not the medical care provided was medically necessary.
 The vendor of medical care shall receive notification from the commissioner at least 24 hours before the commissioner gains access to such records.
 A vendor of medical care shall require presentation of this authorization before the state agency can obtain access to such records unless the vendor already has received written authorization.
 Notwithstanding any other law to the contrary, a vendor of medical care shall not be subject to any civil or criminal liability for providing access to medical records to the commissioner pursuant to this subdivision.

 Subd.
 5. Transfers of property.
-The equity value of real and personal property transferred without reasonable compensation within 12 months preceding the date of application for general assistance must be included in determining the resources of an assistance unit in the same manner as in the aid to families with dependent children program under chapter 256 or MFIP-S under chapter 256J.
+The equity value of real and personal property transferred without reasonable compensation within 12 months preceding the date of application for general assistance must be included in determining the resources of an assistance unit in the same manner as in the Minnesota family investment program under chapter 256J.

 Subd.
 6. Assistance for persons without a verified residence. (a) For applicants or recipients of general assistance or emergency general assistance who do not have a verified residence address, the county agency may provide assistance using one or more of the following methods: